datmemerboi/Movie-Checklist/README.md

 ### Requirements
 **Python, PyQt5, MongoDB** and **MongoClient**.
 After installing them, just run `index.py`.
 Running `setup.py` would help you install the required softwares.
+(Written for Linux system, please do check if it works for Windows)

 ### Note